jijup/OpenSN/README.md

       - Outputs `*Analysis.csv` of which is used to analyze results of the various functions.
   3. Image Output Mode
       - Outputs an image of the Perlin noise generated.
+      - Saves an image to .bmp
   4. Analysis Type
       - Performs multiple iterations with same number of octaves/lacunarity/persistence or performs multiple iterations with varying parameters.
       - NOTE: This cannot be used in conjunction with the 'Image Output Mode'.

+### Noteworthy Items:

+  1. BMP issue on Mac OSX
+      - Output that is written to .bmp files won't open on Mac OSX native photo viewers.
+Adobe products open the .bmp fine.
+Works fine on Windows.
+  2. Fournier Analysis
+      - Currently under development (commented out of code).